 Happy New Year y’all!

 How were your celebrations?
-I took some unexpected/unplanned leave from work between Christmas and New Year, so let’s just say I may have ‘indulged’ a little more than I had probably expected to.
-But as I am one to rarely ask for permission and instead, seek to just apologise later, I have no regrets for the two-week-long period of culinary debauchery from which I am now recovering.
-That being said, I am also a firm believer in ‘everything in moderation’, so that means putting the breaks on that behaviour – if only for a little while!
+I took leave between Christmas and New Year, so may have ‘indulged’ a little more than I expected to.
+But, as I am rarely one to ask for permission and instead, seek to apologise later, I have no regrets for the two-week-long culinary binge from which I’m recovering.
+That being said, I’m a firm believer of ‘everything in moderation’, so that means putting the brakes on that behaviour.
+If only for a little while!

 I’m starting the new year off with my Mango, Sriracha and Lime Chicken Noodle Bowl with Sweet Chilli Dressing.
 Loaded up with fresh delicious nuts, noodles and vegies, with crowning glory mango-infused chicken breast, it’s not only healthy, but also plentiful and filling.
 It is literally a bunch of really yummy components having a party together in a bowl, while their sweet, tangy and spicy flavours mingle and tease your palate.
-It walks a fine line between tropical summer comfort food and a kick-off to a cleanse – perfect for me right now when by body wants a reset but I’m not overly fond of ‘clean eating’.
-Seriously, my heart wants me to forever twirl pasta and creamy sauces and absolutely forgo the gym on the daily.
+It walks a fine line between tropical summer comfort food and a kick-off to a cleanse.
+Perfect for me right now (when by body wants a reset but I’m not overly fond of ‘clean eating’).
+Seriously, my heart wants me to forever twirl pasta and creamy sauces and forgo the gym on the daily.
 Oh and New Years Resolutions?
 They get a solid ‘no’ from me.

 So since it’s a new year, let’s kick it off right with a big bowl of goodness that’s not only healthy, but delicious to boot.
 I call this the first day of ‘Healthy January, 2019’ – but please don’t let that alarm you.
-I am still down with aaaaall the indulgent things, and by no means am I taking this blog in a keto-fodmap-gluten free-clean eating-paleo direction!
-I like a good salad, but by no means am going to bombard you with recipes for them, and stirfry.. while they look pretty on a plate, aren’t something I am down with as a daily staple.
+I’m still down with aaaaall the indulgent things, and won’t be taking this blog in a keto-fodmap-gluten free-clean eating-paleo direction!
+I like a good salad, but won’t bombard you with recipes for them.
+And stirfry; while they look pretty on a plate, they aren’t something I consider a daily staple.
 But this noodle bowl?
 Well, it had me a little too excited not to share it with you asap.

 So here it is.

 This noodle bowl is by no means a featherweight!
-It’s packed with so much that you will find yourself full pretty quickly – which isn’t a bad thing, because it doesn’t leave you feeling heavy either (even if you do go on to eat the whole thing).
+It’s packed with so much goodness that you will find yourself full pretty quickly.
+Which isn’t a bad thing, because it doesn’t leave you feeling heavy either (even if you do go on to eat the whole thing).
 It is the quintessential good meal – it will keep you feeling full, but not so much so that you feel like you’ve overdone it.

 But then, we add it to a salad of fresh Hokkien noodles, refreshing red capsicum and sunny mango cheeks.
-Slather the whole lot in a beautiful sweet chilli dressing and add some salted cashews for crunch and some flecks of dried red chilli and a squeeze of lime to really gild the lily and awaken that bright mango flavour… tell me, what’s not to love?
+Slather the whole lot in a beautiful sweet chilli dressing and add some salted cashews for crunch.
+Then, pepper it with some flecks of dried red chilli and a squeeze of lime to really gild the lily.
+Doing this really awakens that bright mango flavour… tell me, what’s not to love?

-Also, can I just say that the chicken on it’s own is enough to send you to the giddy heights of a scyscraper in the centre of Yumtown?
+Also, can I just say that the chicken on it’s own is enough to send you to Yumtown?
 It’s way too awesome to restrict just to these noodle bowls and will do you just as well in salads or rice dishes.
 When it’s thrown onto a screaming hot grill, all the flavours lock in and the exterior caramelises like a dream… do yourself a favour and make extra!

-I really can never get enough of the sweet/spicy combo, and it’s super fun to play around with the elements of hot, sour, salty and sweet… all with a bit of spice.
-Balancing these is something I always try to keep in mind when creating Asian-inspired recipes, and getting it right is what takes a dish from ‘gee that’s nice’ to ‘can I have thirds, please?’!
-This salad is my way of mixing things up a bit, an experiment in balancing both complementing and opposing flavours, all with a light and tropical twist.
-So while the addition of mango may make it sound sweet, the ginger, garlic, lime juice, soy and zest, counter that and turn things back to the savoury side.
+I can never get enough of the sweet/spicy combo!
+It’s super fun to play around with the elements of hot, sour, salty and sweet… all with a bit of spice.
+Balancing these flavours is something I always try to keep in mind when creating Asian-inspired recipes, and getting it right is what takes a dish from ‘gee that’s nice’ to ‘can I have thirds, please?’!
+So, this salad is my way of mixing things up.
+It’s an experiment in balancing both complementing and opposing flavours, all with a light and tropical twist.
+So while the addition of mango may make it sound sweet, the ginger, garlic and soy counter that, turning things back to the savoury side.

 Mango, Sriracha and Lime Chicken Noodle Bowl with Sweet Chilli Dressing

-Loaded with fresh and delicious nuts, noodles and vegies, with crowning glory mango and Sriracha infused chicken breast, this chicken and noodle salad is not only healthy, but bursting with bold flavours while being plentiful and filling.
+Loaded with nuts, noodles, vegies and crowning glory mango and Sriracha infused chicken breast, this chicken and noodle salad is healthy, plentiful, filling and bursting with bold flavours.